nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: Boxes with the :information_source: icon contain additional useful information.
+Boxes with the :information_source: icon contain additional useful information.

 </div>

 <div markdown="block" class="alert alert-primary">

-:bulb: Boxes with the :bulb: icon contain additional tips and tricks to help you get the most out of TutorBuddy.
+Boxes with the :bulb: icon contain additional tips and tricks to help you get the most out of TutorBuddy.

 </div>